 What is a Water Resource Situational Analysis (WRSA)?

 A Water Resource Situational Analysis (WRSA) is a holistic assessment and summary of the sustainability, governance, and social, cultural, spiritual, environment and economic values of water (fresh or marine) within a defined catchment area.

 Each of our operated assets has identified and assessed risks (both threats and opportunities) within the catchments where we operate.

 Water is a blue thread connecting our operations to the people and environments around them.
 We have assessed risks (both threats and opportunities) that could arise from our water-related interactions and use this information to improve our management.
-For example, this information may lead us to improve our understanding of hydrogeology or stakeholder values within a catchment, or to change our water management practices to address a potential environmental impact.
+For example, this information may lead us to improve our understanding of hydrogeology or stakeholder values within a catchment, or to change our water management practices to address a potential environmental impact or dependency.
 This understanding has also been used to inform the setting of our CBWTs.

 Refer to the Water page for more information on the water-related risks our operated assets manage, and the BHP Operating and Financial Review, 9 – How we manage risk for more on BHP’s Risk Framework.

 Targets that aim to address the shared challenges and opportunities within the catchments where we operate.

 Context-based water targets aim to help address the water challenges shared by BHP and other stakeholders in the regions where we operate.
 These targets are based on what we heard from others and our own assessment of water-related risks and opportunities.